 Erica Morse

 Erica Morse grew up surrounded by the folk music and dance community and attended Family Week at Pinewoods throughout her childhood.
-She was an elementary school teacher for many years, and she currently she teaches preschool music.
-In addition to teaching she plays bass, cello, and sings.
-She enjoys working in her garden, hiking, swimming and skiing, and playing with her three-year-old.
-She lives in Vermont with her wife and daughter.
+Currently she teaches preschool music and tutors elementary school students.
+She was also an elementary school teacher for many years.
+In addition to teaching she plays bass, cello and sings.
+She enjoys working in her garden, hiking, swimming and skiing.
+She lives in Vermont with daughter and sweet old dog.

 Ann Percival